India’s Top Investment Destinations

 - Infrastructure and urban development;

-- Agriculture – honey, food processing, dairy technology, and horticulture;
+- Agriculture – honey, food processing, dairy technology, and horticulture; and

 - Resources and energy – mining, mineral processing and renewable energy – solar, mini-hydel, wind, river rejuvenation, waste management.